KonduitAI/konduit-serving/dev_docs/README.md

 **Key modules - New API:**

-The list below briefly describes those implemented so far (as of 05/05/2020)- there are many more to be added.
+The list below briefly describes those implemented so far (as of 04/06/2020)- there are many more to be added.

 * konduit-serving-pipeline: Core API for pipelines and local execution
     * Note: very few dependencies.
 No ND4J, DataVec, Python, TensorFlow etc in this module.
 Only Java API and baseline Java functionality.
-* konduit-serving-models: Parent module for each of the model types
+* konduit-serving-models: Parent module for each of the neural network model types
-    * konduit-serving-deeplearning4j: Deeplearning4j models.
+    * konduit-serving-deeplearning4j: Deeplearning4j model support + Keras support (via DL4J Keras import)
+    * konduit-serving-samediff: SameDiff model support (and soon TensorFlow frozen model support)
+    * konduit-serving-tensorflow: TensorFlow Frozen Model and SavedModel support via TensorFlow Java API
+    * (soon) konduit-serving-onnx
+    * (soon) konduit-serving-pmml
 * konduit-serving-data: Parent module for data and datatypes
-    * konduit-serving-nd4j: Mainly NDArray integration/functionality for ND4J
+    * konduit-serving-nd4j: Mainly NDArray integration/functionality for ND4J.
+Used also by deeplearning4j and samediff modules
-    * konduit-serving-image: Image conversion functionality using JavaCV; also Image -> NDArray functionality
+    * konduit-serving-image: Image conversion functionality using JavaCV; also Image -> NDArray functionality, and a bunch of utility steps for showing images, drawing segmentation masks on images, drawing/croping from a grid, and drawing bounding boxes
 * konduit-serving-io: Parent module for I/O functionality - sensors, cameras, etc - and maybe later things like HDFS, S3, etc
     * konduit-serving-camera: Steps related to capturing data from device-connected cameras (WIP)
+* konduit-serving-metadata
+    * konduit-serving-meta: collects metadata from all modules - what.
+More on this later.
+    * konduit-serving-annotations: Annotations: `@JsonName`, `@ModuleInfo`,  `@CanRun` and `@RequiresDependencyAny`, `@RequiresDependencyAll`, `@InheritRequiredDependencies`.
+      More on annotations later, and see also build tool readme.
+* konduit-serving-build: A tool for producing artifacts suitable for serving and execution of pipelines- i.e., uber-jars, docker images, standalone .exe files, deb/rpm files, and more.
+* konduit-serving-metrics/konduit-serving-prometheus: Prometheus-based metrics support (/metrics endpoint)
+* konduit-serving-vertx: Baseline Vert.x serving functionality
+* konduit-serving-vertx-protocols
+    * konduit-serving-http: HTTP serving with Vert.x
+    * konduit-serving-grpc: gRPC serving with Vert.x
+    * konduit-serving-mqtt: (placeholder as of 04/06/2020) MQTT serving with Vert.x

+Note that as of 06/2020 the remaining modules will be removed in the near future

 **Key design philosophies:**